How This One Prophecy Will Determine Cersei's Fate This Season

 That her grip on the Iron Throne is crumbling shouldn't come as much of a surprise to Cersei.
 When she was a girl, the newly self-appointed queen received an eerily spot-on prophecy from a fortune teller named Maggy.
 As a teenager with no knowledge of what was to come, Maggy's cryptic statements detailing Cersei's demise must have been infuriating.
 As a woman who's lived through the events Maggy forteold, the prophecy must seem even more terrifying — especially since not all of its aspects have happened yet.

-Now that the events of Game of Thrones have unfolded, we can recognize just how spot-on Maggy's prophecy was.
+Now that the events of Game of Thrones have unfolded, we can recognise just how spot-on Maggy's prophecy was.
 But unfortunately for Cersei, a few gruesome surprises still lie in wait.

 Let's break down what events have already occurred, and which are still to come for Queen Cersei — who might not be queen for long.